magda-io/magda/magda-web-client/public/assets/homepage/story2.md

 ---
-title: About Open Data
+title: Overview
 titleImage: story2.png
 titleUrl: "https://blog.data.gov.au/about-open-data"
 ---

-<p>What is open data, how is used and what's it value?</p>
+<p>What is open data, how can it used, what's it worth?</p>